 Meningitis in Children

-Bacterial meningitis usually results from a bacterial infection in the bloodstream ( sepsis).
+Bacterial meningitis in older infants and children usually results from bacteria carried in the respiratory system, and, in newborns, meningitis often comes from a bacterial infection in the bloodstream ( sepsis).

 Older children have a stiff neck with a fever, headache, and confusion, and infants are usually irritable, stop eating, vomit, or have other symptoms.